FAQs: Davidson Creek Elementary

 Two enrolment numbers for the northeast quadrant of Sherwood Park (Baseline Road to Highway 16, and Sherwood Drive to Highway 21) have been shared – 1,280 and 1,780.
 Why the discrepancy?

 What decision-making process or criteria did EIPS use to determine the school site?
-Was there a rubric used to select a school site?
+Are there specifications used to select a school site?

 - The site was determined through thorough, thoughtful discussions and consideration of all available sites.
 The Division was committed to choosing a school site that most effectively fulfilled the needs of the Division students and Sherwood Park.